 Low in fat

-However, since pea protein is low in methionine, we have combined it with rice protein to give you the ultimate vegan health combination.
+However, since pea protein is low in methionine, we have combined it with rice protein to give you the ultimate vegan health combination and the best source of vegan protein.
 Rice protein can also be used as an alternative to milk-based protein.
 Those tiny but mighty grains can help you reach your fitness goals.

 The pea and rice blend provide higher PDCAAS scores (0.89-0.95) than each of these protein sources can offer individually.